 Each submission requires a separate entry fee.

 If your work is selected:

-An electronic press kit completed with production stills, Synopsis of the film, and a 350 or less word biography of the director must be sent to the Houston Black Film Festival email.
+An electronic press kit completed with production stills, Synopsis of the film, and a 350 or less word biography of the director must be sent to the National Black Film Festival email.

-2 additional DVD copies must be mailed to the National Black Film Festival office.
+2 additional Blu-ray copies must be mailed to the National Black Film Festival office.

 Film trailers should be emailed.